 Those caught littering or dumping rubbish can face hefty fines.

 Council reserves the right to prosecute offenders in respect of any breaches of the Litter Act 1979.

 20 litres is the approximate maximum capacity of two standard supermarket bags.

-- “Dangerous Litter” is litter of such a nature as is likely to endanger any person or to cause physical injury or disease or infection to any person coming into contact with it (being in particular any bottle whether broken or not, glass, article containing glass, sharp or jagged material, or any substance of a toxic or poisonous nature).
+Dangerous litter is that which is likely to endanger any person or to cause physical injury or disease or infection to any person coming into contact with it (in particular bottles, whether broken or not, glass, articles containing glass, sharp or jagged material, or any substance of a toxic or poisonous nature).

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hastings District Council - / +64 6 871 5000 / firstname.lastname@example.org